Ordisoftware/Guidelines/README.md

 >Licensed under the terms of the [Mozilla Public License 2.0](LICENSE)

-Documents presenting some rules to create software.
+There documents present some rules to create software.

 ### Development Guidelines